soylentOrange/OpenDTU/README.md

 ## Build the firmware image

-Clone this repository, switch to branch "add-modbus" and compile following the guide of [OpenDTU](https://www.opendtu.solar/firmware/compile_vscode/).
+Clone this repository, and compile following the guide of [OpenDTU](https://www.opendtu.solar/firmware/compile_vscode/).

 You (probably) do not have to compile the webapp (see [OpenDTU guide](https://www.opendtu.solar/firmware/compile_webapp/)) in advance as an updated webapp is alread part of this repository.
-Use the included OpenDTU_yarn.yaml with the VSCode Extension Conda Wingman to create an envorinment with the required dependencies for builing the webapp.
+Use the included OpenDTU_yarn.yaml with the VSCode Extension Conda Wingman to create an environment with the required dependencies for building the webapp.

 ## Background